timbabs1/RealWorldProjectBackendPublic/docs/API_Spec.md

 ### `GET /animals/search`

-This will return a list of `Animals` recomended for a the user.
+This will return a list of `Animals` for a the user.

 #### Options